sentinel-official/sentinel/wallet/README.md

 - Then go to Contents > MacOs > Sentinel and run Sentinel.

-- While connecting to VPN, in case of the erorr - 'Package ***brew*** is not installed' error.
+- While connecting to VPN, in case of the error - 'Package ***brew*** is not installed' error.
 Then please install homebrew in your system and then try connecting to the vpn.

 Windows
 ---

 - Run the Sentinel***.exe file with Run As Administrator option and a loading gif will be running and after a few min, you will have the app opened.

-- Please wait for sometime until the application close and open once again.
+- Please wait for sometime until the loading gif closes.
+App also will close once and will open again

 - And from second time, you can run the app from folder: C://Users/{yourUser}/AppData/sentinel/sentinel.exe.
-Don't forget to right click and run app with the *'Run as Adminisitrator'* option.
+Don't forget to right click and run app with the *'Run as Administrator'* option.